OpenZeppelin/defender-sdk/README.md

 ### CI/CD

-- For time being the manual process is as follows until CI/CD is fixed.
 - Run `npx changeset` to select specific packages to bump ( use up & down arrows to navigate, space to select specific packages).
 This will create a new changeset file in `./changesets` folder.
 Update changelog in changeset file if needed using `feat:`, `fix:`, `docs:`, `chore:` or `refactor:` prefixes.
 - Create a PR with changeset file.
 - After the PR is approved & merged.
 Changeset bot will automatically create a PR deleting the changeset file and bumping the package version & updates changelog.
 This PR will not automatically update the package version/dependencies in `package.json` file.
 You will have to manually push the change to this PR updating package version/version of `@openzeppelin/defender-sdk-base-client` in `package.json` file and run `pnpm i --ignore-scripts --prefer-offline` to make sure pnpm lock file is updated.
-  - After the PR is approved & merged make sure to run build & tests uisng `pnpm build-skip-nx-cache` && `pnpm test-skip-nx-cache`.
+- After the PR is approved & merged make sure to run build & tests using `pnpm nx-build-skip-cache` && `pnpm nx-test-skip-cache`.
 - After the tests passes run `npx changeset publish` this publishes the packages to npm.
+Or use the workflow dispatch(publish.yml) to trigger the publish using the CI.
 - Finally push tags ( make sure you are signing tags before pushing ) to git `git push --follow-tags`.
+(This step is not needed if publishing using the CI as the the tags will be pushed automatically).

+## Snapshot Release

+- Checkout from the main branch(with changeset file) to a branch prefixed by `snapshot`.
+- Raise a PR to target the snapshot branch.
+- Merge the PR to the snapshot branch.
+- After the PR is merged, another PR will be created that removes the changeset file and bumps the packages versions.
+Manually push a change to this PR updating package version of `@openzeppelin/defender-sdk-base-client` in `package.json` file and run `pnpm i --ignore-scripts --prefer-offline` to make sure pnpm lock file is updated.
+- After the above PR has been merged, manually trigger the snapshot workflow, `publish-snapshot.yml`, to release the snapshot.

 <!-- TODO: once we have CI/CD steps fully defined we should validate this is accurate -->